alejandrofr85/live_paper_rubygem/README.md

 ## Register with the Live Paper Service

-In order to obtain access credentials visit https://link.livepaperdeveloper.com
+In order to obtain access credentials register here:  https://link.livepaperdeveloper.com

 ## Usage